HelloAOLab/bible-api/README.md

 ### The Bible in JSON

-Access over 1000 Bible translations in an easy-to-use JSON format that also includes basic formatting information and additions like footnotes.
+Access over 1000 Bible translations in over 700 languages with an easy-to-use JSON format that also includes basic formatting information and additions like footnotes.

-### Globally Accessible

-Hosted on the AWS network, the API is available anywhere in the world at low latencies.

 ### Free

 No usage limits, no API Keys required, and no copyright restrictions whatsoever (including for modification or commercial uses).
 We only ask that if you change the content of a translation be sure to call it a different name to avoid confusion.

+### Globally Accessible

+Hosted on the AWS network, the API is available anywhere in the world at low latencies.

 ## Our Inspiration